chrisbodger/veincam2019/README.md

 ![VeinCam](https://github.com/chrisbodger/veincam2019/blob/master/Administration/Images/veincam1.png)

-This is the repository for the continuation of the VeinCam Project for ANU ENGN4221.
-The repository for Last Semester can be found [HERE](https://www.github.com/chrisbodger/veincam).
-This repository is created to delineate the progress made this semester from the progress made from last semester, and present a clear direction for this next stage.
+This is the repository for the continuation of the VeinCam Project as an ANU Engineering Captone Project in 2019.
+The repository for the previous work can be found [HERE](https://www.github.com/chrisbodger/veincam).
+This repository will be used to delineate and document the progress made this semester, in what is to be the next chapter of this exciting projet.

 ---
 # Table Of Contents